 If you believe your traumatic brain injury was due to the negligent acts of another person, you need skilled legal advice.
 Contact the Texas traumatic brain injury attorneys of Gibson Hill Personal Injury at 512-580-8334 as soon as possible for a free consultation on your case.
 We can gather the information you need to present your case and work to get you the compensation you deserve.

 We know this is a very difficult time for you.
 You’ve got enough to think about without having to make your legal case too.
 Let our attorneys help you with the hard work of gathering documentation and putting it all together.
-Our legal team is standing by to help you present your case and get the justice and compensation you need.
+Our legal team is standing by to help you present your case and get the necessary justice and compensation.
 Call us at 512-580-8334 today.